hanhanwu/Hanhan_Applied_DataScience/data_engineering/ReadMe.md

 * When you are expecting a lot of reads and write operations from your application but you do not care much about some of the data being lost in the server crash
 * You can use it to store clickstream data and use it for the customer behavioral analysis

+## Spark
+* [Tips to make spark job more efficient][10]
+  * Configuring number of Executors, Cores, and Memory
+  * Avoid Long Lineage
+  * Broadcasting
+  * Larger partition of dataset --> to allow more parallelism on your job
+  * Columnar File Formats, such as parquet
+  * Use dataframe as much as possible, rather than RDD.
+Because spark daatfarmes had associated metadata to allow spark optimize the query plans

 [1]:https://docs.atlas.mongodb.com/getting-started/
 [2]:https://www.w3schools.com/python/python_mongodb_insert.asp